miemiy/Devices-docs/surface-hub/conditional-access-for-surface-hub.md

 ---

-## Review Conditional Access Policies
+## Review Conditional Access policies

 If the Azure sign-in logs and "What If" tool don't reveal any Conditional Access policies affecting the account, manually review every Conditional Access policy to ensure the Surface Hub device account isn't impacted.